MicrosoftDocs/sdk-api/sdk-api-src/content/msclus/nf-msclus-isclusrestypes-createitem.md

+#### - lIsAlivePollInterval

+Length of time in milliseconds that should occur between calls to the new resource type's
+      <a href="https://msdn.microsoft.com/ff7661af-0a24-4a2e-bb31-c967845a4ff4">IsAlive</a> entry point function.

-#### - strResTypeName
+#### - lLooksAlivePollInterval

-String containing the name of the new resource type.
+Length of time in milliseconds that should occur between calls to the new resource type's
+      <a href="https://msdn.microsoft.com/cfc57325-847d-4f59-bee8-6a02b0a2ef32">LooksAlive</a> entry point function.

 #### - strDisplayName